 We expect that the ACA, as well as other healthcare reform measures that may be adopted in the future, may result in more rigorous coverage criteria and lower reimbursement, and in additional downward pressure on the price that we receive for any approved product candidate.
 Any reduction in reimbursement from Medicare or other government-funded programs may result in a similar reduction in payments from private payors.
 Additionally, the United States market has been further consolidated by key private payor organizations.
 For instance, CVS-Aetna and Cigna-ESI mergers highlight the role of integrated payor arrangements, including PBMs, which impacts product access and affordability.
 Such market consolidation may further impact market pricing in the future (three PBMs now cover over 75% of the market resulting in significant negotiating power for commercial and Medicare Part D plans).
 Both government and commercial payors are aggressively pursuing and implementing cost containment tools designed to lower plan-level net costs.
-Further, the United States House-passed legislation (H.R.
+Further, the United States Congress continues to focus on pharmaceutical pricing with bipartisan support.
+While the United States House-passed legislation (H.R.
 3) is unlikely to become law in 2020, given Senate Republican opposition, both Democrats and Republicans have prioritized legislative agendas and policies to enact reform that lowers out-of-pocket expenses so additional legislative focus from state and federal bodies is anticipated.
 The potential implementation of further pricing practice scrutiny and related cost containment measures or other healthcare reforms may prevent us from being able to generate revenue, attain profitability or commercialize our products.
 Moreover, we cannot predict what healthcare reform initiatives may be adopted in the future.